Spider-Man (2000 video game): Development

 The game was announced on December 2, 1998.
 Spider-Man uses the same game engine as Tony Hawk's Pro Skater.
 Spider-Man was a hidden character in Tony Hawk's Pro Skater 2, and a reference is made to this during gameplay.
 The PlayStation, Dreamcast, and Windows versions have pre-rendered cutscenes, whereas the Nintendo 64 version shows captioned freeze-frames done in the style of a comic book and with fewer voice clips, due to that console's technical limitations for cutscenes.

-According to lead designer Chad Findley, the Lizard was meant to be a boss in the final sewer level, and Spider-Man would have fought Venom (who had kidnapped his wife Mary Jane) atop the Brooklyn Bridge.
-Due to time constraints, both of these ideas were scrapped.
+Several ideas like street levels, Vulture and Lizard bosses, as well as a Venom boss fight on the Brooklyn Bridge were scrapped due to hardware limitations and time constraints.
+The idea of "Monster-Ock" was thought up in the beginning of development as a way to end the game on a high note, and the "Kid Mode" difficulty mode was implemented to appeal to the younger crowd.
+The Lizard would eventually be a boss in the 2001 sequel Spider-Man 2: Enter: Electro, although in the storyboards of the final cutscene of this game, Lizard is shown in the jail cell along with Doc Ock, Mysterio, Scorpion and Rhino.
 The earliest footage of the game was found in the German demo disc "PlayDemo Vol. 17", which featured various changes such as a different opening sequence, placeholder voice performances, an unused model for Scorpion that more resembles his classic comic appearance as opposed to his more recent design from Spider-Man: The Animated Series in the final game (having been changed to help him be more visible according to Findley), an entirely different Rhino boss stage, as well as a sewer level not found in the final game.